Rodney is an award-winning multimedia artist and craftsman residing in the Southeastern United States.

-Carving Wood Can Be a 'Green' Activity Too
+Carving Wood Can Be a "Green"

 Years ago, I had the bright idea to carve art figures from large chunks of wood that my neighbors would leave by the street after they had cut old-growth trees from their yards.
-The idea seemed simple enough, hardwood was expensive to buy, and utilizing the fallen trees of my neighbors would provide me with vast quantities of free hardwood (or so I thought).
+The idea seemed simple enough: Hardwood was expensive to buy, and utilizing the fallen trees of my neighbors would provide me with vast quantities of free hardwood (or so I thought).

 Since that time, I have learned that hardwood is expensive for a reason.
 The lumber companies have invested a great deal of time and resources in removing most of the moisture content from the wood.
 This process is very slow, and if it isn't done correctly, the quality of the wood will suffer and sometimes make the wood impossible to sell.

 The hardwood that your neighbor has in his yard after he cuts a tree down is saturated with the moisture content that one would expect in a living tree.
 As wood carvers, this moisture content is both a blessing and a curse, but it is imperative that you understand how and when to work with this moisture instead of trying to fight the forces of nature.
 Many fine wood carvings have been destroyed by the separation of wood grain when the water content begins to leave the fibre of the hardwood.